vinyasv/VideoRAG/README.md

 ## Contributing

 This is a hackathon project.
 For production use:
-- Add authentication
+- Add authentication (see DEPLOYMENT.md for security guidance)
 - Implement rate limiting
 - Add comprehensive error handling
-- Set up monitoring
+- Set up monitoring and alerting
-- Deploy to Cloud Run
 - Expand test coverage for edge cases